-- 1. The Executive Director must authorize terminations after consultation with the supervisor and legal counsel. - 2.
-Terminations are to be treated in a confidential, professional manner by all parties. - 3.
+- The Executive Director must authorize terminations after consultation with the supervisor and legal counsel. - Terminations are to be treated in a confidential, professional manner by all parties. - 3.
 Terminations related to severe misconduct: - 3.1.
 A termination may be immediate in cases of severe misconduct including, but not limited to, violence, theft, performance of assignments while under the influence of alcohol or illegal drugs, or insubordination. - 3.2.
 In such cases, the Executive Director will notify the Chair of the MPCC immediately and in writing within 24 hours.
 The employee will receive such notification as advised by MPCC legal counsel. - 4.
 Terminations related to job performance: - 4.1.
 A termination related to job performance must be preceded by two (2) written reprimands each of which shall include date, actions taken, relationship between behaviour and job, steps needed to correct the situation, timelines for improvement and possible consequences for failure to improve job performance.
 Each reprimand shall be signed by the employee 'as read'. - 4.2.
 A reasonable opportunity to correct job performance must be provided to the employee. - 4.3.
-Notice of termination will be provided in accordance with the 'Labour Standards Act, 2000'. - 5.
-Termination at the end of an agreed term of employment as outlined on an Employment Agreement, shall require no notice.
+Notice of termination will be provided in accordance with the 'Employment Standards Act, 2000'. - 4.4.
+Confirmation of employment will be provided upon request of the employee.